Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Subway: There is a functioning, but limited, subway system in Baku.
 It is an inexpensive and quick way to navigate the city, although its stations are not always conveniently located for international travelers.

 Buses: Buses are cheap and plentiful, but are crowded, provide limited route information, and are not always well maintained.
-Due to safety concerns, U.S. Embassy personnel may not use local buses.
+Red city buses are generally safer than the white privately-owned buses.

 Taxis: The taxi market in Azerbaijan is highly fragmented with a large number of competing companies operating metered taxis.
 There is also an abundance of unregulated drivers.
 Metered taxis cost approximately 4-12 AZN ($2-7) to reach most places in and around Baku.
 A taxi to the airport from the city center costs approximately $10-30.
 It is difficult to find an English-speaking driver, but an international hotel can assist you with doing so.
-Ride-hailing service “Bolt” operates in Azerbaijan, but Uber is no longer available.
+Ride-hailing services “Bolt” and Uber both operate in Azerbaijan.
 Unregistered, unmetered cabs are prolific, but fares should be negotiated in advance.

 Car Rental: Both Hertz and Avis offer rental vehicles with or without drivers.
 If you are considering bringing a vehicle with you from overseas, a 4X4 is recommended given the poor, but improving, road conditions throughout the country and in some parts of Baku.

-Air: There are many flights to Baku, although some routes have been suspended or their frequency decreased.
-Azerbaijan Airlines (AZAL), Lufthansa, Turkish Airlines, Qatar Airways, and other international carriers all offer flights to Baku.
+Air: There are many flights to Baku.
+Azerbaijan Airlines, Lufthansa, Turkish Airlines, Qatar Airways, and other international carriers all offer flights to Baku.

 Language: Business can be conducted in Azerbaijani, Turkish, English, or Russian, with English becoming increasingly prevalent.
 However, business travelers should be prepared to hire an interpreter for $100-150 per day, depending on their experience.
 Outside Baku, most people speak only Azerbaijani.